mgax/opslib/docs/tutorial/local.rst

 ================

 Time to actually deploy something!
-Here we create a docker-compose configuration for Gitea and start it locally.
+Here we create a docker-compose configuration for Gitea and deploy it locally.

 Adding Gitea to the stack
 -------------------------

-Docker-compose needs a directory for its configuration file; we'll create a subdirectory in our project named ``localgitea``.
+First we generate a ``docker-compose.yml`` file, along with its project directory, and a data volume.

 .. code-block:: python
     :caption: ``stack.py``

     from pathlib import Path
-    from shlex import quote
-    from textwrap import dedent

-    import click
     import yaml
     from opslib.places import Directory, LocalHost
     from opslib.props import Prop